jayydv14/landing-page-project/README.md

-# landing-page-project
+# Frontend Landing Page

-this is my first frontend website project built using HTML and CSS only
+This is my first frontend project made with HTML and CSS.
+I built this to practice UI structure, layout, and styling.

+## Technologies Used
+- HTML
+- CSS

+## Features
+- Clean layout
+- Responsive design